on1san/Custom-Player-Sprite-Switcher/README.md

 # OTF Player Switcher

 **Overworld On the Fly Player Sprite Switcher**

-Change the player sprite in real time.
+Change your player sprite in real time.

 Can also be used to switch Trainer Card Image and Player Back Sprite.